DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Theoretical Analysis

 \subsection{Multi-agent Learning with Mixed Task and Imitation Reward}

-Lemma \ref{lemma:jpi_maximizer} in the Appendix shows that the joint expert policy globally maximizes the joint imitation learning objective.
-Let $\phi_i^{opt, E_i}$ be the optimal discriminator parameters for the $i$th expert, $\pi_{E_i}$.
+Lemma \ref{lemma:jpi_maximizer} in Appendix \ref{app:proofs} shows that the joint expert policy uniquely maximizes the joint imitation learning objective.
+Let $\phi_i^{opt, E_i}$ be the optimal discriminator parameters for the $i^\text{th}$ expert, $\pi_{E_i}$.
 From a game theoretic perspective, this lemma implies that these expert policies are a Nash equilibrium for the imitating agents with respect to $r^{opt}_{\phi_i, E_i}$.

 Next, note that in imitation learning, it is typically not necessary for the agents to know what the demonstration actor's task reward is.
 However, suppose that the agents have access to both demonstrations from policies optimal at task $T$, and the corresponding reward function $R_T$.